 Configuring Moby's Drivetrain

-Follow the steps in this article from the Knowledge Base for general information on how to configure a 2-motor drivetrain.
+Follow the steps in this article from the VEX Library for general information on how to configure a 2-motor drivetrain.

 To configure Moby's specific 2-motor drivetrain, select port 1 for the left motor and port 10 for the right motor.

 To ensure the settings are adjusted for Moby’s physical dimensions:

 - change the track width from 295 mm to 375 mm.